 both excerpts prior to arrival.
 Audition excerpts will be played every 30 minutes.
 Audition

 numbers will be called in order to move from the auditorium to the audition rooms.

 Auditions are blind: students will not see judges, and judges will not see

 students.
 No student should speak or move into the view of judges while in the audition room.

 The door monitor will announce the student's audition number.
-The audition is performed with a

-recording that plays all parts on a piano.
 After the audition selections are complete, a recording

 individually score the student's performance.
 If you have a student who is visually impaired,